 5. WHY!
 (The community has a need that can be alleviated by this program).

-- Share some statistics about hunger among college students or the local community and reference the campus programs or local nonprofits you’d like to donate to.
-Make sure you know what the program you want to support does and where the donation would be spent.
-It should be a reputable food bank or other program on or near campus, preferably one that allows students to volunteer.
+- Share some statistics about hunger among college students or the local community and reference the programs you’d like to donate to.
+Make sure you know what the program you want to support does and who it serves.
+It typically is either a meal credit program to support students, a food pantry on campus that serves students and staff, or a reputable food bank or shelter near campus, preferably one that allows students to volunteer.

 6. Acknowledge you’re asking a lot from them and mention incentives for the university to adopt the program.